 The order did though, place the safe haven of Cadiz under the lee of the Combined Fleet so had significant consequences during the stormy days following the battle of Trafalgar.

 was to explore and paint lesser known but interesting aspects of the story of Nelson, Victory and Trafalgar.

 So, what really happened?

-The program was to raise funds to support the efforts of Mr. Peter Goodwin, Keeper and Curator, and his team of experts to return Victory to her original ‘Trafalgar’ condition for the 2005 bi centenary.
+I had the privileged and honour of being official marine artist to HMS Victory for Victory 2er and Curator, and his team of experts to return Victory to her original ‘Trafalgar’ condition for the 2005 bi centenary.

 was the largely responsible for saving Victory in 1921 for posterity and continues to support the ship’s well being.